google/kctf/docs/google-cloud.md

 While you wait, some important information to be aware of:
  * You should only expose your challenge to the internet once the challenge is ready to be released to the public.
 Don't expose your challenge too early or the challenge will leak.
- * The ports exposed by the challenge are configured by nsjail (see `nsjail.cfg`) and `config/advanced/network/network.yaml`.
-Make sure these files are kept in sync.
+ * The port exposed by the challenge is configured by nsjail (see `config/nsjail.cfg`). **By default, the internal nsjail port 1337 is exposed externally on port 1**.
- * In `network.yaml`, `targetPort` is the port that nsjail is listening on. `port` is the port that the external IP listens on.

 # Step 3 – Test the challenge